 You are in the best position to follow up with residents after an incident.

-You serve as witnesses in judicial proceedings and can impact hearing decisions.
+You serve as witnesses in student conduct proceedings and can impact hearing decisions.

 Get to know your residents before an incident occurs.